A Maze of Time

 What does it mean that I look like Botzar, the last Tshuan king?

-He tried to stop a war with an energy weapon called the spinning sword.
+He tried to stop a war with an energy weapon called the spinning sword, and killed millions.

 I carry a disk, encased in crystal, as an ornament on my belt.